If the government wants other nations to step up to the climate and ecological crises, it must show a clean pair of hands on peat.

 A decade ago, the government declared an end to the sale of peat by 2020.
 Ministers asked the gardening trade to start phasing out peat and to give their customers a real choice to go truly peat free.

 But the peat and horticulture trade has dragged its feet.
-A trip to a garden centre or DIY store will show that peat sales are still booming and that few stores offer their customers peat-free choices at a comparable price.
+Visits to garden centres and DIY stores showed peat sales still booming with few stores offering their customers peat-free choices at a comparable price.

 Close up of delivery lorry showing plastic sacks of peat stacked high